 #10 – Something That Sounds Enchanting

 For me, the vibe I am going for really matters here.
 I love classical when I am brainstorming or plotting out my next move in business or life.
 I love this song on repeat when I am journaling and digging deep, there is just something about it that is very healing to me.
+And, in my world, you can never go wrong with anything by Trevor Hall.

 Whatever feels groovy to you is awesome.
 (Are you starting to notice a trend here?)